BPLIM/Containers/Stata/README.md

 > The second container, `Parquet`, adds the ability to handle parquet files.

+We thank Mauricio Caceres Bravo for his all his availability and assistance in building the container.
+His `stata-parquet` project can be accessed at [https://github.com/mcaceresb/stata-parquet](https://github.com/mcaceresb/stata-parquet).

 This container has Stata and supports the Apache Parquet columnar storage format.
 It's designed to leverage the high-speed data analytics capabilities of Apache Parquet within Stata's framework.

 The setup involves a custom Conda environment, 'stata-parquet', installed from an external YAML file.
 The environment is activated and contains all required packages to ensure compatibility between Stata and Parquet.